Driver Codes

 Data protection & privacy

-Driver Codes operates three separate service areas.
-Our data protection role differs across each one — it is not a single label applied to the whole platform.
+Driver Codes operates distinct service areas.
+Our data protection role depends on the specific processing activity — it is not a single label applied to the whole platform.

 Sole controller